CAN — Canaan Inc.

 5. Notable Q&A Insights

-• A16 Production Timeline: Mass production of the A16 is expected to ramp up by the end of Q1 2026, with ongoing testing of initial units.
+- A16 Production Timeline: Mass production of the A16 series is set to ramp up by the end of Q1 2026.

-• Energy Efficiency Initiatives: The company is exploring various energy efficiency projects, with a focus on transforming wasted energy into computing power, though cautioning against overly optimistic market estimates.
+- Energy Efficiency Initiatives: The company is exploring various energy efficiency projects, with a cautious approach to market expectations.

-This summary encapsulates the key points from Canaan Inc.'s Q4 2025 earnings call, highlighting both the achievements and challenges faced by the company in a volatile market environment.
+This summary encapsulates Canaan Inc.'s performance and strategic direction as discussed in the Q4 2025 earnings call, highlighting both achievements and challenges faced in a volatile market environment.